 While it’s true that you can redeem HSBC Rewards points with all these airlines, you can only transfer into one of two FFPs in order to do so.

 Since we value KrisFlyer miles at 1.9 cents each, these 35,000 miles are worth at least $665 against future Singapore Airlines flight redemptions, so the card effectively pays for itself, even if you won’t use the other perks in year one.

 Looking at it another way, it’s an effective cost per mile of 1.86 cents for regular cardholders and 1.39 cents for HSBC Premier customers.

 There is no minimum spend required to trigger the sign-up bonus.

-Those who apply online with MyInfo via SingPass will also be entitled to $30 of Lazada vouchers, provided their application is made by 31st December 2020, for cards approved and issued by 15th January 2021.
+Those who apply online with MyInfo via SingPass will also be entitled to $20 of Lazada and RedMart vouchers, provided their application is made by 28th February 2021, for cards approved and issued by 15th March 2021.
 See the terms and conditions for that offer here.